kubernetes/kubernetes/docs/pods.md

 _Why not just run multiple programs in a single (Docker) container?_

 1. Transparency.
 Making the containers within the pod visible to the infrastructure enables the infrastructure to provide services to those containers, such as process management and resource monitoring.
 This facilitates a number of conveniences for users.
 2. Decoupling software dependencies.
 The individual containers may be rebuilt and redeployed independently.
-Kubernetes may even support live updates of individual containers someday.
+LMKTFY may even support live updates of individual containers someday.
 3. Ease of use.
 Users don't need to run their own process managers, worry about signal and exit-code propagation, etc.
 4. Efficiency.
 Because the infrastructure takes on more responsibility, containers can be lighterweight.